TMJ/TMD Therapy - Middletown, NY

 - Musculoskeletal concerns (the unravelling of the musculoskeletal system due to improper head posture)

-- Minimally invasive dentistry (Preserving the natural dental structures whenever possible)
+- Holistic dentistry (Preserving the natural dental structures whenever possible)

 - Mercury-Free Dentistry (Protecting the patient’s overall health)